-- In an arc in Peanuts, Sally is nervous about her one line in the Christmas pageant: "I say 'Hark!' and then Harold Angel starts to sing."
+- In an arc, Sally is nervous about her one line in the Christmas pageant: "I say 'Hark!' and then Harold Angel starts to sing."
 The others don't think she has the line quite right.
 Finally, stricken with Performance Anxiety, she blurts out, "Hockey Stick!"
 The kicker: the next day, a kid named Harold Angel shows up to complain.

 - Cats Don't Dance: Danny gets cast as part of the animal chorus in Darla Dimple's new movie Li'l Ark Angel, and he's dumbfounded that his one line is a "Meow".
 When his part comes, he repeatedly delivers his line like a ham and ends up interrupting Darla's song, ruining the scene and leading the furious Darla to have Max deal with him.